← All posts

 The missing layer

-Today's voice AI pipelines treat audio as a transport layer -something to convert to text as quickly as possible.
-The audio signal is processed, transcribed, and discarded.
-All intelligence happens in the text domain.
+Today's pipelines treat audio as a transport layer -something to convert to text as fast as possible.
+The signal is transcribed and discarded.
+All the intelligence lives in the text.
+The audio itself?
+Thrown away.

-• **Speaker authenticity**: Is this a real human voice or a synthetic clone?
+• Is the voice real, or a clone?

-• **Audio manipulation**: Has the audio been spliced, edited, or generated?
+• Has the audio been spliced, edited, or manipulated?

 Audio intelligence as infrastructure